 But it’s a starting place, and it’s a great reference if you’re looking to use more natural options in your home.

-Another great resource is the Essential Oils Transformation Summit, in which I’m a speaker!
+Another great resource is The Best of the Essential Oils Revolution, in which I’m a speaker!

-I’m talking about how to build-your-own-starter-kit with 10 basic essential oils, and you can listen FOR FREE when you register through this link.
+I’m talking about 4 must-have EOs in everyone’s budget, 3 money-saving recipes, and tips for using every oil that you purchase.
+You can listen for FREE when you register through this link.

 30+ Practical Ways Essential Oils Can SAVE You Money